9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 First, we ask Haskell to read the file back.[^2] Then, we assign the result of `read input` to `d2` and try to print it.
 That generates an error.
-The reason is that the interpreter doesn\'t know what type `d2` is meant to be, so it doesn\'t know how to parse the input.
+The reason is that the interpreter doesn't know what type `d2` is meant to be, so it doesn't know how to parse the input.
 If we give it an explicit type, it works, and we can verify that the two sets of data are equal.